Swan and ArabicMTEB: Dialect-Aware, Arabic-Centric, Cross-Lingual, and Cross-Cultural Embedding Models and Benchmarks: Related Work

 In recent years, there have been remarkable advancements in text embedding models, with a shift towards developing universal embeddings for diverse tasks and domains.
 Despite this, specialized models and benchmarks for languages like Arabic remain underexplored.

-\textbf{Multilingual Text Embeddings Models.} With the need for language-agnostic embeddings growing, multilingual models like LASER \cite{artetxe-schwenk-2019-massively} and LaBSE \cite{feng-etal-2022-language} were developed using BiLSTM and Transformer encoders, respectively.
+\textbf{Multilingual Text Embedding Models.} With the need for language-agnostic embeddings growing, multilingual models such as LASER \cite{artetxe-schwenk-2019-massively} and LaBSE \cite{feng-etal-2022-language} were developed using BiLSTM and Transformer encoders, respectively.
 Building on this, the Multilingual-E5 \cite{wang2024multilinguale5textembeddings} series extends the E5 architecture to support diverse languages using multilingual text pairs and synthetic data.
 GRIT \cite{muennighoff2024generativerepresentationalinstructiontuning} further unifies generative and embedding tasks within a single model.
-Newer models like ColBERT-XM \cite{louis2024colbert-xm} and Gecko \cite{lee2024gecko} refine multilingual embeddings through modular and distilled architectures.
+Newer models such as ColBERT-XM~\cite{louis2024colbert-xm} and Gecko~\cite{lee2024gecko} refine multilingual embeddings through modular and distilled architectures.

-\textbf{Arabic-Specific Models.} Despite progress in Arabic NLP, models are not optimized for Arabic text embedding and retrieval.
-Efforts like ARBERT \cite{abdul-mageed-etal-2021-arbert}, ORCA \cite{elmadany-etal-2023-orca}, and AraMus \cite{alghamdi-etal-2023-aramus} have focused on encoding and generation but are not tailored for sentence-level embeddings.
-While language-agnostic models such as LASER and Multilingual-E5 include Arabic in their training data, they may not fully capture its linguistic intricacies.
-To address this, \citet{nacar2024enhancing} introduced models and training datasets to improve semantic similarity performance for Arabic.
+\textbf{Arabic-Specific Models.} Despite progress in Arabic NLP, existing models are not optimized for Arabic text embedding and retrieval.
+Efforts like ARBERT~\cite{abdul-mageed-etal-2021-arbert} and AraMus \cite{alghamdi-etal-2023-aramus} have focused on encoding and generation but are not tailored for sentence-level embeddings.
+While language-agnostic models such as LASER and Multilingual-E5 include Arabic in their training data, they may not fully capture its linguistic intricacies and diversity.
+To address this,~\citet{nacar2024enhancing} introduced models and training datasets to improve semantic similarity performance for Arabic.